-- Prior to 1892, towns were not required to file records of birth, marriage and death.
-Some towns have records before 1892, but these are not a complete recording of events.
+- Prior to 1892, towns were not required to file records of birth, marriage, and death.
+Some towns have records from before 1892, but these are not a complete recording of events.

 - Unsure where the event took place?
 Begin by contacting the State of Maine Office of Vital Records.
 They maintain copies of records from every town and city in Maine.
 You can reach that office at (207) 287-3184.

 - Be sure to check family Bibles, city directories, obituaries, old maps, old photographs, town history books, and old newspapers for information.

 - State Archives keeps a list of professional genealogists who will provide research for a fee.

 - http://www.nara.gov/ – National Archives site – census records from 1790-1920, military records from the Revolutionary War to WW1, military pension records, passport applications back to 1795, ship passenger lists, naturalization, and more.